Frequently Asked Questions

 We also recommend taking dictation from students who need additional support.

 All reviews are entered and submitted through our online forms.
 We do not accept hard copies of reviews.
 The process is detailed below:

 - Teachers enter their class list including students’ names, screen names, and birth dates (used to calculate age).
 This process takes less than a minute per student.

-- Teachers enter student book reviews by copying and pasting reviews saved on school or home computers.
+- Teachers enter student book reviews by copying and pasting reviews that have been typed and saved on school computers or shared drive.
 Reviews of books not in our database will require inputting the title, author, and illustrator of the book.
-Entering book reviews takes less than a minute per review if (they are) already typed.
+Entering book reviews takes less than a minute per review if they are already typed and saved.

 - Reviews can be revised and edited online and are submitted when all class/group reviews are complete.
 Digital/scanned artwork is submitted as attachments with the reviews, or original work is sent through regular mail (depending on type of membership).

-- Consent forms may be faxed, emailed, or sent through regular mail.
+- Consent forms may be scanned and emailed, faxed or sent through regular mail.
 Illustrations for Standard+ Memberships are sent in the mail with the consent forms.